eembsen/eembsen.github.io/_posts/2015-12-05-docker-es-filebeat.markdown

 <h2 class="section-heading">The past</h2>

 <p>Not so long ago, I used logstash forwarder to ship application logs to logstash "processors" which in turn streamed
-their output into elasticsearch.
+their output into Elasticsearch.
 Very recently, logstash forwarder has been replaced by Filebeat, part of the new
 <a href="https://www.elastic.co/blog/beats-1-0-0">Beats platform</a>.
 The chaining of the application, filebeat,
 logstash and elasticsearch could be as straightforward as shown below:<p>